tibs/beyond-spellchecking-talk/slides.rst

 .. comment to force start of a new list, to separate the items

-* First use of ``Thing`` must be with ®, regardless
+* ``Thing`` must be used with ® the very first time it occurs

 |cross| Capitalisation
 ----------------------

 ::

-    Badly Capitalised Heading' should be in sentence case
+    'Badly Capitalised Heading' should be in sentence case

 But consider carefully: